Vermont

 Exemptions

-The restrictions do not apply when Social Security numbers are part of enrollment documentation, used for administrative verification or fraud investigation, required for credit reporting under federal law, ordered by a court or law enforcement, obtained from public records, or used under grandfathered arrangements that have been continuous since before January 1, 2007.
+The restrictions do not apply when Social Security numbers are part of enrollment documentation, used for administrative verification or fraud investigation, required for credit reporting under federal law, ordered by a court or law enforcement, obtained from public records, or used under grandfathered arrangements continuous since before January 1, 2007.

 Student Privacy Protections (9 V.S.A.
 2443-2443a)

 Vermont added student privacy protections in 2019, codified at 9 V.S.A.
 2443 (definitions) and 9 V.S.A.
 2443a (operator prohibitions).
+These protections apply to PreK-12 education technology operators and complement the broader AADC requirements for minors online.

 Who the Law Covers